LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

     b.
 A question that asks basic customer information (e.g. a phone number)

     c.
-Integration to Maven Context Session Store
+Integration to Conversation Orchestrator Context Session Store

     d.
 Integration to Recommendation API

     e.
 Based on policy action the bot can then perform the following: transfer to an agent, transfer to a skill, or send a message

-4. Once we have set this up with Maven and Context warehouse the following happens
+4. Once we have set this up with Conversation Orchestrator and Context warehouse the following happens

     a.
 The conversation starts with a Welcome intent, for example “hi”

     b.
 The bot then asks the customer for a phone number

     c.
-The phone number is stored in Maven Context Session Store
+The phone number is stored in Conversation Orchestrator Context Session Store

     d.
-Maven evaluates policies based on the phone number (whether phone number is in a VIP list or a Regular Customer List)
+Conversation Orchestrator evaluates policies based on the phone number (whether phone number is in a VIP list or a Regular Customer List)

     e.
 Bot transfers the conversation to a skill or agent based on the policy outcome